 In the Media

-The film and Heidi’s work have been profiled in several publications about the home funeral movement.
+The film and Heidi’s work have been featured in a variety of media.

 KVMR Evening News, October 10, 2017